 The kittens are growing on me!
 They have been visible in the yard for about 3 weeks.
 You can read about their initial appearance here.

 I am getting them on an eating schedule.
-There are two advantage to this.
+There are two advantages to this.
 Knowing when I will arrive with food, means I know they will be there for socialization attempts.
-And if socialization doesn't work out, having them on a schedule can help make trapping them easier.
+And if socialization doesn’t work out, having them on a schedule can help make trapping them easier.

 Before tonight, they waited for their mom to be around before approaching the food bowls.
 They would hide under the deck while waiting for her.
 I don’t want the mom cat (named Chloe) to feel sad or anxious when the kittens are taken away which might happen if they are taken too soon.